oracle/node-oracledb/doc/api.md

 Internally the queue is implemented in node-oracledb's JavaScript top level.
-A queued connection request is dequeued and passed down to node-oracledb's underlying C++ connection pool when an active connection is [released](#connectionclose), and the number of connections in use drops below the value of [`poolMax`](#proppoolpoolmax).
+A queued connection request is dequeued and passed down to node-oracledb's underlying C API connection pool when an active connection is [released](#connectionclose), and the number of connections in use drops below the value of [`poolMax`](#proppoolpoolmax).